-You can apply this to all your communications avenues: your elevator pitch, or how you describe your business when speaking to people; the bios/profiles on your social media spaces; the about page on your website; your printed materials.
+You can apply this to all your communications avenues: your elevator pitch, how you describe your business to others; the bios/profiles on your social media spaces; the about page on your website or your printed materials.

 How can you lead with why it is you do what you do?

-Leading with your why is not only likely to be more memorable, to whoever is receiving the information but, you’re also likely to talk with much more passion.
+Leading with your why is not only likely to be more memorable but you’re also likely to talk with much more passion.

 After all, your why is what makes you get out of bed in the morning.
 It’s what keeps you going through all the challenges that we inevitably face, as business owners.
 It’s what makes you truly different from all the other practitioners in your field.

-So our challenge for you in the next couple of weeks, is to reconnect with your why, and to see how you can make sure that your sharing it effectively with your audience.
+So our challenge for you in the next couple of weeks, is to reconnect with your why.
+See how you can make sure that your sharing it effectively with your audience.

 Here’s that inspiring video – a Ted Talk by Simon Sinek.